 Remember that the diffuse sampling is done for each Camera (AA) sample, so high values for both Camera (AA) samples and diffuse samples will tend to result in slow renders.

 In scenes where you have both directly visible diffuse (bath) and diffuse visible through reflections/refractions (chrome reflection), increasing the diffuse samples will only help to improve the directly visible diffuse noise.
 Whereas increasing the Camera (AA) samples will improve everything uniformly (the entire image).

-Diffuse samples only affects directly visible diffuse surfaces and nothing else
+Diffuse samples only affect directly visible diffuse surfaces and nothing else

 Diagram showing how specular reflection rays are propagated in an Arnold render

 In the example below the mirrored surface has a high specular_weight and specular_roughness values.
 In the image on the left, you can see that there are not enough GI_specular_samples and therefore there is noise in the mirror.
 Increasing the GI_specular_samples gives a better result.